imagitama/vrc3cvr/README.md

 **Disclaimer: This tool has not been updated in a year.
-It has been reported to still mostly work.
+It has been reported to still mostly work as of July 2022.
 It will not be updated by me unless I play more ChilloutVR (which is unlikely).**

 Convert a VRChat SDK3 avatar to ChilloutVR with this Unity script.